isomjr/it3038c-scripts/Final/README.md

 The purpose of this script is to add the hashes of a singular file or files in a directory to a text file database.
 A 32 digit md5 hash can then be checked to see if it's present in the database.

-YOU WILL NEED TO INSTALL THE HASHLIB LIBRARY.
+STEPS TO RUN THE PROJECT:

+1. Install the hashlib library.

 pip3 install hashlib

 SPECIAL THANKS TO: